 Price Prediction of Cardano (ADA): What Are Analysts Forecasting For The Price Of Cardano?

 There are great forecasts with bullish sentiments and then not-so-great forecasts with bearish sentiments.
 Let us find out what experts at the various online financial news and prediction portals have in store for ADA.

 By the end of 2024, Skerdian Meta of FX Leaders foresees an international legislation which would cut down unregulated cryptocurrencies from the market.
-This could, in the words of the analyst, increase the price of Cardano to trade in the range of $10 to $15.
+This could, in the words of the analyst, increase the price of Cardano to trade in the range of $20to $25.

 Experts at Prime XBT foresee the formation of a bearish wedge which would lead to lows or consolidation before another push to new all-time highs.

-Cardano ADA could surpass the $2 price milestone by the end of 2021 and after that maintain its bullishness and trade between $25 and $50 by the end of 2022 and then settle at $70 as by the end of 2023.
+Cardano ADA could surpass the $2 price milestone by the end of 2021 and after that maintain its bullishness and trade at $10 by the end of 2024.

 Alex Paulson of Crypto-Rating forecasts ADA to reach $6 at the year’s end of 2025.